karen-firmo/Karen-Firmo/README.md

-- 💼 I am a Quality Analyst at Positivo Educacional.
+- 💼 Quality Analyst at Positivo Educacional.